milohill/secret-group/note.md

 - Don't forget to customize the name fields for the LocalStratege.

 1. Create a webpage that allows users to become registered secret members by entering a confidential code.

+2. Create a new message page and feature

+3. Display all the messages on the index page but authors and dates are only visible to the members